labarlab-emorep/func_mriqc/README.md

 ```

+### Functionality
 The `mriqc_subj` workflow will schedule SBATCH jobs for each subject that will:
 - Download data from Keoki
 - Execute MRIQC for subject data
-- Upload MRIQC results to Keoki (derivatives/mriqc)
+- Upload MRIQC results to Keoki

+Output will be written to `derivatives/mriqc` and organized to default MRIQC output structure (BIDS).

 Also, see [Diagrams](#diagrams)

 ### Considerations
-- Rawdata on Keoki needs to be in BIDS format
+- rawdata on Keoki needs to be in BIDS format (see [build_rawdata](https://github.com/labarlab-emorep/build_rawdata))
 - Only a single session can be executed at once, triggering the workflow for different simultaneous sessions of the same subject will result in process failures